 Legislation introduced this month would fund the Working Lands Drinking Water Program.
 The program will help farmers plant and sell alternative crops that protect drinking water while maintaining farm profitability.
 As a pilot initiative, it's limited to the state's most vulnerable wellhead areas — places where conservation crops can protect public health. >>Read more

 To get to our clean water goals in Minnesota, we need to plant more perennial and cover crops.
 But these crops need to be profitable before farm operations can effectively make the change.
 To address this challenge, two bills were introduced in mid-February in the house and senate that will fully fund the University of Minnesota’s Forever Green Initiative. >>Read more

-Celebrate a full, impactful year by exploring our digital report's stories, interactive maps, videos and more
+Celebrate a full, impactful year by exploring our interactive digital report's stories, pictures and more